hashicorp/terraform/website/source/docs/providers/aws/r/rds_cluster_instance.html.markdown

 enhanced monitoring metrics to CloudWatch Logs.
 You can find more information on the [AWS Documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html) what IAM permissions are needed to allow Enhanced Monitoring for RDS Instances.
 * `monitoring_interval` - (Optional) The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB instance.
 To disable collecting Enhanced Monitoring metrics, specify 0.
 The default is 0.
 Valid Values: 0, 1, 5, 10, 15, 30, 60.
 * `promotion_tier` - (Optional) Default 0.
 Failover Priority setting on instance level.
 The reader who has lower tier has higher priority to get promoter to writer.
-Syntax: "04:00-09:00"
 * `preferred_backup_window` - (Optional) The daily time range during which automated backups are created if automated backups are enabled.
+  Eg: "04:00-09:00"
 * `preferred_maintenance_window` - (Optional) The window to perform maintenance in.
   Syntax: "ddd:hh24:mi-ddd:hh24:mi".
 Eg: "Mon:00:00-Mon:03:00".
 * `tags` - (Optional) A mapping of tags to assign to the instance.